 Boulevard, where streets like Bellaire Place and Milan Avenue now sit.

 Young James and his family grew up working

 these fields.
-In 1874, at age 25, he married Anna Mary Fischer.
+On March 31, 1874, at age 25, he married Anna Mary Fischer.
 The Fischer family owned a farm on Edgebrook Avenue.
 The new couple purchased the

 twenty acres of farmland on the south side of Brookline Boulevard, from

 the ravine to Breining Street.
 The newlyweds set about raising a family and farming